This tutorial series will show you how to make a single player FPS game.

 is_on_floor function.
 If it is, then we

 check to see if the “movement_jump” action has just been pressed.
-If it has, then we set our
+If it has, then we set the player’s

 Y velocity to

-Because we’re setting the Y velocity, we will jump into the air.
+Because we’re setting the Y velocity, the player will jump into the air.

 Then we check for the